 A transcript of college credits is an official copy of the student's permanent record bearing the college seal.
-For a fee, students may obtain copies of his or her transcript by requesting transcripts through "WCJC Online Services" on the WCJC Website (www.wcjc.edu) or by making a written request to the Office of Admissions and Registration.
-Written requests must include dates of attendance, student ID number, and a legible signature.
+For a fee, students may obtain copies of his or her transcript by selecting "Order a Transcript" on the WCJC Homepage.
 All admission information must be on file, and all holds must be cleared before a transcript is issued.